-Our hope is that the Committee's review of Waterford's fire service will provide important information to assist Town decision-makers understand how firefighting works in Waterford.
+Our hope is that the Committee's review of Waterford's fire service will provide important information to assist Town decision-makers understand how our fire service works in Waterford.
 The Committee's objective is to assist the Town in addressing the 21st century fire service needs in a manner which best protects the people and property of Waterford.